Ganga Rani

 Ganga Rani made both her sons Tribhuvana and Trailokya the co-kings of Bhaktapur.
 Ganga Rani was first a regent for her two sons, but later became the co-ruler or ruling queen of Bhaktapur.
 She is credited with unifying the kingdom under a single monarch by seizing powers from the cadet branches of Yaksha Malla.
 During her reign, the Kingdom of Banepa, which included Banepa, Panauti, Dhulikhel, Nala was annexed into the Kingdom of Bhaktapur.
 The locals of Lubhu believe her to be the founder of their city, although the antiquity of the city can be dated before her reign.
 She is also credited with fortifying the city of Sankhu.
 The locals believed her to be a pious leader.
 She was referred to as "Ganga Maharani".

 Her last reference found till date is from an inscription at Bhaktapur dated to NS 741 Magha Purnima (17 February 1620) which mentions her as the ruler of Bhaktapur alongside her son.
-There is one other palm leaf manuscript dated to 1672 (NS 792) which mentions Ganga Rani's donation of 3 sq km of land for funding a Guthi for the maintenance of Balkumari temple in Thimi which Historian Yogesh Raj posits was either a dating error or the scribe was referring to her donation during her reign.
+There is one other palm leaf manuscript dated to 1672 (NS 792) which mentions Ganga Rani's donation of 3 km^{2} of land for funding a Guthi for the maintenance of Balkumari temple in Thimi which Historian Yogesh Raj posits was either a dating error or the scribe was referring to her donation during her reign.